 Classrooms In the Clouds

 Classrooms In the Clouds is a Nepalese NGO with sister charities in the UK and Australia.
 They have built schools and supported teachers in villages south of Lukla.
 I trekked with them in 2013 and documented their work in a number of villages, some of which have now been damaged or leveled.
-On our trek, it was clear how much the villagers appreciated the support they had received for local education.
+On our trek, the villagers let us know how much they appreciated the support they had received for local education.

 Classrooms In the Clouds is currently distributing tarpaulins to villages that have not been reached by other aid organizations, and raising funds to rebuild village schools.
 You can support this relief effort by using the donate button on their home page.